fontmatrix/fontmatrix/README.md

 ![Screenshot](screenshot.png)

-Fontmatrix is a font management application for Linux, Mac and Windows, concieved by Pierre Marchand in 2007.
+Fontmatrix is a font management application for Linux, macOS, and Windows.

 It helps keeping your font collection in order, allowing you to enable and disable availability of fonts and font families in your system.
-This is a quite helpful tool for designers who tend to have huge collections of typefaces.
+This is typically in demand by designers who tend to have huge collections of typefaces.

 Searching for the right font in Fontmatrix is easy thanks to advanced support for [PANOSE](https://en.wikipedia.org/wiki/PANOSE) and user defined filters, as well as tags.

 Fontmatrix is also useful for type designers and enthusiasts, because it simplifies testing of OpenType features and allows comparing fonts glyph by